Symbian9/qmapshack-doc-wiki/README.txt

    ser without having installed some Markdown plugin for it, you need to create the "*.html" files from the "*.md" files yourself.

-   Mind that creating the "*.html" files  will also automatically sanit- ize the "*.md" files as described in section "B." below.

    1. Prerequisites
    ................